p4-team/ctf/2015-09-16-csaw/forensics_100_keep_calm_and_ctf/README.md

 I mamy następną flagę.

 ### ENG Version

-So the first thing we do in similar cases is looking in hexdump of the file, just in case.
-Sometimes there is appended another file or archive with flag.
+The first thing we do in similar cases is to look inside the hexdump of the file, just in case.
+Sometimes there can be another file appended or archive with flag.
 We did it with  `xxd img.jpg | less`.

 ```